quanterall/HaskellMaterials/README.md

 When we execute the above stack will automatically download an appropriate `ghc` version (GHC is the Haskell compiler that is most commonly used).

+## Example of Haskell syntax and use of common libraries

+The syntax of Haskell can't really be summarized neatly in one go because there's been so much new syntax added over the years via extensions that it'd be too much to take in.
+However, [here](./misc/syntax.md) is an attempt at introducing most of the basic syntax that a simple project could use.

 ## Next steps

 [Interacting with the terminal](./steps/01-interacting-with-the-terminal.md) has introductory